 If it’s an offer, try adding deadline pressure along with benefits.
 Different goals will require different writing styles.
 Before you start writing, be sure of the one goal you want to optimize it for.

-By “trying to do too much” I mean writing content for push notifications with more than one goal in mind.
+By “trying to do too much” I mean writing content with more than one goal in mind.
 You want to avoid that.

-Keeping in line with the first point, you want to capture one benefit and use it to drive your push notification.
-To do so, start your notification text with a verb that indicates that benefit.
+Keeping in line with the first point, you want to capture one benefit and use it to drive your notification.
+To do so, start your push text with a verb that indicates that benefit.

-Here is are few ways to create engaging push notification copy:
+Here is are few ways to create engaging copy:

 - Try telling a joke